aplteam/Launchy/Docs/Launchy_manual.md

 * `Program Files` or `Program Files (x86)` are not exactly ideal because Microsoft keeps making it harder to write to those folders.
 As a result Launchy would not be able to save any error information to the disk in case of a crash.)

-Now remove ".RemoveMe" from the name of the INI file which is by then "Launchy.ini.RemoveMe"; this is a measure against overwriting you own INI file accidentally when you update Launchy one day.
+Now remove ".RemoveMe" from the name of the INI file which is by then `Launchy.ini.RemoveMe`; this is a measure against overwriting you own INI file accidentally when you update Launchy one day.

 With a default RIDE installation it should work out of the box.
 With a non-standard installation of RIDE you need to make adjustments to the INI file.

 ## How to update

-* Download Launchy
+* Download Launchy.
 * Replace all files in your current installation with the newly downloaded files.
-* Compare "Launchy.ini" (your own INI file) with "Launchy.ini.RemoveMe" (the file you've just downloaded) in order to identify changes you have to adapt.
+* Compare `Launchy.ini` (your own INI file) with `Launchy.ini.RemoveMe` (the file you've just downloaded) in order to identify changes you have to adapt.

   Using a tool like [CompareIt!](http://www.grigsoft.com/wincmp3.htm) or [Beyond Compare](https://www.scootersoftware.com/) is recommended for doing this.

   Then act sensibly and you will be fine.

-* When everything works fine delete "Launchy.ini.RemoveMe"
+* When everything works fine delete `Launchy.ini.RemoveMe`.

 ## Errors